 In cooperation with the construction industry, the Corps developed a training course entitled “Construction Quality Management for Contractors” (CQM).
 The purpose of this course is to familiarize all quality management personnel with the Corps construction quality management policies and procedures.
 The course details the requirements of the government and contractor personnel assigned to the project and the reasons for those requirements.

 The effectiveness of the CQM system is enhanced when all personnel are aware of their responsibilities and the reasons for them.
 To ensure the success of the CQC system, every Corps construction contract stipulates that the contractor’s quality control representative is required to have this training.
 This course is offered throughout the year by many Corps offices across the nation.

 The certificate issued upon successful completion of the CQM class is good for 5 years and is valid for Corps, Navy and other federal agency projects.
 It is recommended that contractors review contract specifications to ensure changes have not been made to the requirements.

-Omaha District CQM-C Course Point of Contact is Chris Horihan, Christopher.email@example.com,
+Omaha District CQM-C Course point of contact (POC) is Todd Tobias, email@example.com

 Colorado courses managed by the ABC Rocky Mountain Chapter, Ms. Ann Guiberson, ABC President.
 Phone: 303-832-5812; firstname.lastname@example.org